particle-iot/docs/src/content/reference/datasheets/m-series/m2-breakout-datasheet.md

 digitalWrite(D23, HIGH);
 ```

+{{!-- BEGIN shared-blurb 634b391d-826b-47e1-b680-fba6e5ee22dc --}}
+Devices using the [Particle Power Module](/hardware/power/pm-bat-datasheet/) include a `3V3_AUX` power output
+that can be controlled by a GPIO.
+On the M.2 SoM breakout board, this powers the Feather connector.
+On the Muon,
+it powers the Ethernet port and LoRaWAN module.

+The main reason for this is that until the PMIC is configured, the input current with no battery
+connected is limited to 100 mA.
+This is insufficient for the M-SoM to boot when
+using a peripheral that requires a lot of current, like the WIZnet W5500 Ethernet module.
+The
+system power manager prevents turning on `3V3_AUX` until after the PMIC is configured
+and the PMIC has negotiated a higher current from the USB host (if powered by USB).

+This setting is persistent and only needs to be set once.
+In fact, the PMIC initialization
+normally occurs before user firmware is run.
+This is also necessary because if you are using Ethernet
+and enter safe mode (breathing magenta), it's necessary to enable `3V3_AUX` so if you are using
+Ethernet, you can still get OTA updates while in safe mode.

+After changing the auxiliary power configuration you must reset the device.
+{{!-- END shared-blurb --}}

 ### PM-BAT interface

 The M.2 breakout board can be used with the [PM-BAT power module](/hardware/power/pm-bat-datasheet/) that includes the bq24195 PMIC and MAX17043 fuel gauge chips which interface by the pins below